-Matthew W. Herrington is an associate attorney at DeLong, Caldwell, Bridgers, Fitzpatrick, & Benjamin, LLC.
-Matthew grew up in the Florida panhandle and has lived in Atlanta since completing his legal studies.
+Matthew W. Herrington is an experienced attorney who frequently works with DeLong, Caldwell, Bridgers, Fitzpatrick, & Benjamin, LLC, on wage and hour matters.
+Matthew grew up in the Florida panhandle and has been based in Atlanta since completing his legal studies.

 - Georgia Court of Appeals